CookieJarApps/scw-web-ext/README.md

 ## Documentation

 ### Test add-on
+ADB must be installed on your PC, USB Debugging must be enabled on your Android device, and if you're on SmartCookieWeb-Preview v7 or newer, remote debugging must be on in advanced settings.

 Run `scw-web-ext run --target=firefox-android` and find your Device ID.

 Then paste the ID into this command: `scw-web-ext run --target=firefox-android --android-device=<Device ID>`.